nosoop/DistributableMarketeeringTool/README.md

   * Update to reflect changes in SteamTrade-Java.
   * Add direct support for the steamLogin token to bypass weblogin.
 (Well, that, and reimplement the old authentication method for those that actually have it working.
 It sure as hell doesn't on mine.)
   * Import sentry files from an installed client to skip SteamGuard, using [the JSON conversion library](https://github.com/nosoop/vdf-json-java) to read where the sentryfile is, of course.
+  * Create a lightweight project revolving around Steam web chat and trade offers?
+It looks as if we're headed down that route, anyways.